dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 ![Kanban board preview](https://cdn.auth0.com/blog/vuejs-kanban/new-item-component.png)

 Right now, we will find that we can type something into the box, hit 'enter' on our keyboard to submit the form, and the value in the textbox disappears.
-At this point the value that we entered should have been submitted to the store, but keen eyes will notice an error in the console: `[vuex] unknown mutation type: addItem`.
+At this point, the value that we entered should have been submitted to the store, but keen eyes will notice an error in the console: `[vuex] unknown mutation type: addItem`.
 We get that because the store has no idea what to do with that mutation, which isn't surprising as we haven't written it yet!

 Let's fix that now.